🔑 Key Points:

 The difference between fingerstyle and fingerpicking?

 Before we get too far, let’s quickly address an important misconception about fingerstyle and fingerpicking.
-These terms are often used interchangeably and may result in you receiving the wrong advice when talking to the staff at your local music store for example.
+These terms are often used interchangeably and may result in you receiving the wrong advice when talking to your local music store for example.

 Fingerpicking, on the other hand, is a subset of fingerstyle guitar (much like ‘car’ is a subset of ‘vehicle’) and incorporates an alternating bass pattern played with the thumb while the fingers provide the melody on the treble strings.
 Finger pickers will sometimes use a thumb pick, but there are many who do not.
 A variant of fingerpicking is travis picking, although, again the two terms are often used interchangeably.